 After the yarrow tea bath, we dry and dress the baby again and then dunk socks and rags in a solution of apple cider vinegar and water (1 tablespoon vinegar to 1 cup water).

 The socks go on the baby’s feet and the rags we wrap around her wrists.
 This method seems to effectively reduce the fever by a degree within minutes.
-It can be repeated with the same effect a short time later to reduce the fever even further.
+You can repeat this with the same effect a short time later to reduce the fever even further.

 Depending on the type of fever, belladonna homeopathic given every half hour can be an effective remedy.
 For Hailey’s most recent fever, our doctor recommended belladonna alternating with pulsatilla every half hour.